star-history/star-history/public/blog/homelab.md

 Since the server only hosts encrypted data, it is quite secure.
 Resource consumption is low and works very well in teams and concurrent connections with docker.

-## AdGuardHome
+## AdGuard

 ![AdGuardHome-star](/assets/blog/homelab/adguardhome-star.webp)

-[AdGuardHome](https://adguard.com/en/welcome.html) is a network-wide software for blocking ads and tracking, covering ALL your home devices.
+[AdGuard](https://adguard.com/en/welcome.html) is a network-wide software for blocking ads and tracking, covering ALL your home devices.
 It operates as a DNS server that re-routes tracking domains to a “black hole”, thus preventing your devices from connecting to those servers.

 ![AdGuardHome](/assets/blog/homelab/adguardhome.webp)

-To build AdGuard Home, you will need Go v1.23 or later, Node.js v18.18 or later, and npm v8 or later.
+To build AdGuard, you will need Go v1.23 or later, Node.js v18.18 or later, and npm v8 or later.
 You can build AdGuard Home for any OS/ARCH that Go supports.
 Once it's installed, the service is already started with no need to launch anything explicitly.

 ## immich